 WHAT IS REQUIRED WHEN YOU SELL YOUR BOAT

-1. Notify the Marine Police Division within 15 days of sale of vessel, specifying the name and address of the new owner and the registration number assigned to the vessel.
+1. Notify the Marine Patrol Division within 15 days of sale of vessel, specifying the name and address of the new owner and the registration number assigned to the vessel.

 2. Provide new owner with the last registration certificate and a bill of sale.

-Notify the Marine Police Division within 15 days when your boat is abandoned, lost, destroyed or stolen.
+Notify the Marine Patrol Division within 15 days when your boat is abandoned, lost, destroyed or stolen.
 Also, any change of address should be reported.

 NUMBERING YOUR VESSEL